Documentation Index

 - Update your job table with

-to your original request (e.g., patient_id) - Understand sensitive inputs: plaintext secrets are never included in the payload.
-Use
+input_valuesto your original request (e.g., patient_id) - Understand sensitive inputs: plaintext secrets are never included in the payload.

 Example: TypeScript handler